On responsibility, leadership and in-between

 If so, then what is a leader?

-He knows he cannot push everyone himself in order to get there, so he would take care that they may motivate themselves, and maintain this self-motivation while he is absent.
-He will help to renew it again and again, inspire them, and, naturally, lead by personal example.
+He knows he cannot push everyone himself in order to get there.
+So he would take care that they may motivate themselves, and maintain this self-motivation when he is absent.
+He will also help renew it again and again, inspire them, and, naturally, lead by personal example.

 The intention in ISO 9001:2015 revision is to turn the tables.
 Free all the managers of their burdens and their heavy loads, and inspire them in a lighter spirit.
 Breathe new life into them, where they may become leaders, not managers.
 To lead by choice, not out of duty.

-At the end of the day, the boss, or the manager, mostly sees their role as the one who demands the execution of this or that in this or that particular way, limiting it to a narrow window for possibilities.
-By the very demand he creates resistance and resentment, while the limitation states that he doesn’t really see the individual workers at all, but only the demand and his own solution for it.
+At the end of the day, the boss, or the manager, mostly sees their role as the one who demands the execution of this or that in this or that particular way.
+This limits it to a narrow window for possibilities.
+By the very demand he creates resistance and resentment.
+While the limitation states that he doesn’t really see the individual workers at all, but only the demand and his own solution for it.
 In this situation the people will do as they are told, but not a whit more, and only as long as the demand is supported by control.

 On the other side, a leader demands nothing.
 He brings vision and inspiration, followed by expectation for the best you can possibly do – with all the possibilities wide open.
 The result is that people do on their own, without being told, and surprise everybody, including themselves.

-The Chinese philosopher and founder of Taoism, Lao Tze, has said:
+The Chinese philosopher and founder of Taoism, Lao Tzu, has said: